Rechtschaffen Institute of Judaic Studies | Evaluated Learning Experience

 March 2016 - Present.

-This exam assesses students' knowledge of the role of the Jewish woman in Jewish society in the Middle Ages.
+The final exam assesses students' knowledge of the role of the Jewish woman in Jewish society in the Middle Ages.
 Instructional topics focus on: economic standing and typical level of education, involvement in the community and religious practice, and reasons for various rabbinical ordinances decreed during this time period and their effects on women.
-The exam also covers major life events such as choosing a spouse, marriage, child rearing, and divorce as a way to understand how the status of women was affected by the way these things were handled in this time period and how social conditions, in turn, effected aspects of such events.
-The exam provides an overall broad picture of how Jewish women viewed themselves in the Middle Ages and how they were viewed by others.
+The course covers major life events such as choosing a spouse, marriage, child rearing, and divorce as a way to understand how the status of women was affected by the way these things were handled in this time period and how social conditions, in turn, effected aspects of such events.
+The course provides an overall broad picture of how Jewish women viewed themselves in the Middle Ages and how they were viewed by others.

 In the lower division baccalaureate/associate degree category, 3 semester hours in Sociology, Social Sciences, Behavioral Sciences, Judaic Studies, Women's Studies, or Social History (3/16).